wp-plugins/genesis-club-lite/readme.txt

 == Changelog ==

+= 1.6 =
+* Added Enhanced Widget Titles to all Genesis Club Widgets so each can have a unique title on the Widgets Dashboard  making them readily identifiable, and have a public widget title with an optional link, break or span
+* New Genesis Club Text  Widget with enhanced title

 = 1.5 =
 * Updated for WordPress 4.1
 * Add ability to affect postinfo and postmeta on the home page